Advanced Setup

 Enable audio analysis: This option enables the SOX Audio Analysis functionality on your node which can be inspected in the “Adjust USB Audio Gain for VOIP” screen.
 See the AUDIO TUNING page for more information.
 Once you are done tuning your audio, turn this option off to preserve CPU resources for the normal running of your node.

 Enable parrot mode: Turn this on to have your node repeat back your transmission over the embedded radio – useful for assessing the quality of your audio.
+Note this turns this option on permanently, every time your node reboots.
+You can turn this option on briefly from the Node Details Share/Context menu.

 Report stats to AllStar/HamVoIP: Normally leave this turned on – some hub and systems will not allow you to connect if you are not reporting statistics to the network operators.
 Turn this off if you want to hide the state of your node from the public network.